 - Wow-factor is the name of the game

 What this all adds up to for the wedding pros like you is high demand and high expectations.

 Our clients and their families want to feel cherished from the moment they hire us.
-The relationship is often short and sweet, and for everyone's sake, we are banking on no-repeats!
+The relationship is often short and sweet, and we are banking on no repeats for everyone's sake!

 It's like a ‘one shot at gold' kind of situation.
-While this is exactly what we've signed up for, it can often become overwhelming for us to consistently meet our clients' needs in a way that keeps us competitive and not burnt-out.
+While this is precisely what we've signed up for, it can often become overwhelming for us to consistently meet our client's needs in a way that keeps us competitive and not burnt out.

 Yes, I've listed a TALL order to fill.
 Still, as someone who has lived through a decade of weddings AND observed others closely in the industry, I can confidently say that the solution to this problem is in the systems and processes you have set up in your business.

 I know these are terms that are often thrown around, and we all nod in agreement, but if we're being honest, some of us don't actually know what the heck is meant by ‘systems & processes'… so let's start with this!